jakobzhao/geog458/readme.md

 **Announcement:**

-- Please take the [Canvas Survey](https://canvas.uw.edu/courses/1547729/quizzes/1653669) by March 30th, 2022, at noon 12:00pm.
+- Please take the [Survey](https://canvas.uw.edu/courses/1547729/quizzes/1653669) on Canvas by March 30th, 2022, at noon 12:00pm.
 Through this survey, we will group students in 20 ~ 25 teams, each of which will have 4 to 5 students who are from the same session.

 **Meetings:**